Please enter a search term to begin your search.

 Apple Cider Mill

 A circa 1870s twin screw apple cider press that was produced in Waterville, ME has been re-wooded by Adriaan Gerber of Lamoine.
-We are in the process of lifting the huge beams and fitting tenons into mortises.
-Holes will be drilled and pegged.
-We can iuse volunteers to help with this process, please contact us if you can contribute.
+We have put together the mortise and tenon timbers with pegs.

-The press will sit on a platform in proximity to a similar vintage flat belt pulley driven apple crusher that was re-wooded by staff member Ashley Gerry.
+The press sits on a concrete slab thanks to a partial donation of materials by F.R.
+Carroll Cement.
+A similar vintage flat belt pulley driven apple crusher that was re-wooded by staff member Ashley Gerry will be set up in conjunction with the press.

 Looking For Volunteers To Be Costumed Interpreters at the Village this Season!